While dogs are most famously meat-eaters, in truth they lean far towards being omnivores than we often give them credit for.

 Even the largest breeds of dog need far less than we human beings to have rice be beneficial to them.

-In fact, big dogs would need only the equivalent of a quarter of a cup of rice per day to have all the benefits without any drawbacks – and smaller dogs, or puppies, would need no more than a tablespoon of it.
+Big dogs would need only the equivalent of a quarter of a cup of rice per day to have all the benefits without any drawbacks – and smaller dogs, or puppies, would need no more than a tablespoon of it.

 The calories in rice are much higher to dogs than they are to humans, so overdoing it will mean that your dog might gain weight surprisingly quickly from adding it to their daily diet.